Kelpering/EVIT-MindMap/README.md

 internal computers can have their own IP addresses that might already be taken outside of the inner network).

-IPv6: Another address, exactly the same as IPv4 in most practical applications except for the fact that it has a larger address space.
+IPv6 (IPv6 Address): Another address, exactly the same as IPv4 in most practical applications except for the fact that it has a larger address space due to having sixteen (16) octets in the byte string.
 This means it can uniquely identify many more computers than IPv4.

 IMAP (Internet Message Access Protocol): A protocol to allow for the retrieval of email from